Boundaries 101: Tips for Stronger Connections

 How do I figure out my boundaries?

 The first step in having good boundaries is to develop awareness of our feeling states.
 How do I experience myself when I am angry?
 Sad?
 Ashamed?
 Scared?
 Hurt?
 Knowing the cues to these emotional experiences allow us to plug into our emotional self-care system, to clearly define our needs and limits.
 For example if I know I am sad, I might just need to ask for some reassurance or for someone else to listen while I express my feelings.
-If I’m frustrated or resentful with someone else, it's very possible I have been neglecting my boundaries due to people-pleasing (see codependency).
-If these feelings arise, there is always an opportunity to check in with myself and say… “Do I have a limit here that I haven’t expressed?”
-“Is there something I am needing that I haven’t asked for?”
+If I’m frustrated or resentful with someone else, it's very possible I have been neglecting my boundaries due to people-pleasing.
+If these feelings arise, there is an opportunity to check in with myself and say… “Do I have a limit here that I haven’t expressed?”
+“Is there something I am wanting that I haven’t asked for?”

 - ** Awareness of Emotions **: Recognize and understand self-feelings.